stanfordnlp/chirpycardinal/_people/chris.md

 order: 1
 ---
 *Faculty Advisor*
-Professor in Linguistics and CS interested in memory, reasoning and neural dialogue generation.
+Professor in Linguistics and CS interested in natural language understanding and neural dialogue generation.